kinuthia-lawrence/ProgrammingProgress/HELP.md

 The forgot password hyperlink initiates a secure process to reset your password.
 Follow these steps to regain access to your account:

->### Step 1: Email or Username Input
+>### Step 1: Email

 1. **Go to the Forgot Password Page**:
    - On the login screen, click the 'Forgot Password?' hyperlink.
-2. **Enter Your Registered Email or Username**:
+2. **Enter Your Registered Email**:
-   - Input the email address or username associated with your account.
+   - Input the email address  associated with your account.

 >### Step 2: Verification Step

 Verify your identity using one of the following options:

 1. **Verification Code**:
-   - A verification code will be sent to your registered email or phone number.
+   - A verification code will be sent to your registered email.
    - Enter the verification code in the provided field.
-2. **Security Questions**:
-   - Answer the security questions you set up during account registration.

 >### Step 3: Password Reset Instructions